Treat (band): Success in Europe (1985–1991)

 The band set about recording their second and most critically acclaimed album The Pleasure Principle in late 1985.
 It was released almost a year later in the summer of 1986 and suffered in the charts, largely due to Europe's album The Final Countdown storming the charts and the band was unfairly compared to Europe by the media and press.

 The song "Rev It Up" from the album was covered by American band Newcity Rockers and was a hit on the Billboard Hot 100 chart for them.

 The next album the band released was Dreamhunter, which spawned the successful single "World of Promises"; the video for the single received airplay on MTVs Headbangers Ball and was later covered by Swedish metal band In Flames on their 2000 album Clayman.
 During the recording of the album, drummer Leif Sundin left the band and was replaced by Jamie Borger.

 The band had only minor success with the album, but nevertheless managed to join the Monsters of Rock Tour 1988 in support of it.
 Soon after they completed the tour guitarist Leif Liljegren was fired from the band in December 1988, followed shortly by bassist Kenneth Siwertsson, who quit in February 1989 due to the band's lack of success.

 The band's final album of the 1980s was Organized Crime, released in September 1989 on Vertigo Records.
 For this album the band brought in bassist Joakim "Joe" Larsson (ex-Six Feet Under, Power, Jammer) to replace Siwertsson.
 They also decided to replace Liljegren with a keyboard player instead of a new guitarist, in order to take some burden off Wikström´s shoulders, who always played both guitar and keys live.
 Patrick "Green" Appelgren (ex-Power), the younger brother of Mikael "Äpplet" Appelgren (European table tennis champion in the late 1980s), handled all keys from then on.

 The album did badly in the charts and was a commercial disappointment.
 The band toured in Japan in 1990 in support of the album, but achieved little success.
-This led lead guitarist Anders Wikstrom to leave the band, as he was tired of the band's lack of success.
-He later joined the grunge band Mental Hippie Blood.
+This led lead singer Robert Ernlund to leave the band, as he was tired of the band's lack of success.